OmarAlejandroLinares/Signal-Processing-for-motor-imagery-BCI/README.md

 Data sets provided by the Berlin BCI group: Berlin Institute of Technology (Machine Learning Laboratory) and Fraunhofer FIRST (Intelligent Data Analysis Group) (Klaus-Robert Müller, Benjamin Blankertz, Carmen Vidaurre, Guido Nolte), and Campus Benjamin Franklin of the Charité - University Medicine Berlin, Department of Neurology, Neurophysics Group (Gabriel Curio).

-### Experimental setup
+### + Experimental setup
 These data sets were recorded from healthy subjects.
 In the whole session motor imagery was performed without feedback.
 For each subject two classes of motor imagery were selected from the three classes left hand, right hand, and foot.

 Arrows pointing left, right, or down were presented as visual cues on a computer screen.
 Cues were displayed for a period of 4s during which the subject was instructed to perform the cued motor imagery task.
 These periods were interleaved with 2s of blank screen and 2s with a fixation cross shown in the center of the screen.
 The fixation cross was superimposed on the cues, i.e. it was shown for 6s.
-These data sets are provided with complete marker information.
+These data sets are provided with complete marker information.ç

+### + Format of the Data
+Given are continuous signals of 59 EEG channels and markers that indicate the time points of cue presentation and the corresponding target classes.

 # Procesamiento de señales EEG y su clasificación por algoritmos de Inteligencia Artificial.